About Us

 CLAS' origins go back to the 1940s when a group of Stanford faculty developed the Hispano-American Studies Program.
 By fall of 1965, the University established the Center for Latin American Studies and it has been operating since then.

-CLAS supports research and teaching on Latin America in all fields of study and collaborates with Stanford University Libraries to continue strengthening its substantial Latin American and Iberian collections, which are valuable resources for students, faculty, and visiting researchers alike.
+Every year the Center hosts a number of Tinker Visiting Professors and offers a rich program of lectures and other events, often in collaboration with different campus partners.
+CLAS actively supports Stanford University Libraries in strengthening its substantial Latin American and Iberian collections, which are valuable resources for students, faculty, and visiting researchers alike.

 As a Latin America National Resource Center (NRC), supported by the U.S. Department of Education under the auspices of Title VI, Section 602(a) of the Higher Education Act of 1965, CLAS serves to strengthen access to and training in the major languages of Latin America, and to broaden Latin-America area studies training across all disciplines.